Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 sdc.SetSurfaceCriterion (GeomAbs_C2); // for Surfaces
 sdc.Perform ();
 TopoDS_Shape bshape = sdc.Result();
-.. to also get the correspondances before/after Handle(ShapeBuild_ReShape) ctx = sdc.Context();
+//.. to also get the correspondances before/after Handle(ShapeBuild_ReShape) ctx = sdc.Context();
-.. on a given shape
+//.. on a given shape
 if (ctx.IsRecorded (sh)) {
   TopoDS_Shape newsh = ctx->Value (sh);
-// if there are several results, they are re-recorded inside a Compound
+// if there are several results, they are recorded inside a Compound.
 // .. process as needed
 }
 ~~~~~